 - Note the building height at location 2 now take the GPS coordinates.

-How to Calculate Tower Height for Point to Point in Google Earth.
+How to Calculate Tower Height for Point to Point on Google Earth

 After physically visited both points to point site now the final steps will be required where we know how to check tower height required for Point to point and Point multipoint connectivity for short and long distance.
 In this process, you will learn how to calculate building height and tower height for wireless link connectivity.
 You can check exact link distance by air and feasibility test for point to point and point to multipoint wireless network connectivity.